Programmatic cache IDs in Apollo Kotlin

 The

-CacheKeyResolver class enables you to generate custom cache IDs from a field's arguments.
+CacheKeyResolver class enables you to generate custom cache IDs from an field's arguments.
 This basic example generates every object type's cache ID from the

 id argument if it's present: